 This is essentially the trade-off to cast a spell that is typically a bit more powerful than a spell that doesn’t require concentration.
 A lot of buff, crowd control, and debuff spells will require you to maintain concentration.

 A handful of spells will have the ritual tag in their description.
 These spells can be cast by taking time and performing a ritual which increases their cast time by 10 minutes.
 This can be risky if you’re pressed for time, but the payoff is that a spell cast as a ritual doesn’t require a spell slot to be consumed once it’s cast.

-Only certain classes have the ability to cast rituals, though anyone can take the Ritual Caster feat and gain this ability that way.
-Wizards, in particular, are able to cast any spell that they know with the ritual tag as a ritual without even having them prepared.
+Only certain classes can cast rituals, though anyone can take the Ritual Caster feat and gain this ability that way.
+Wizards, in particular, can cast any spell that they know with the ritual tag as a ritual without even having them prepared.

 Casting a spell as a ritual takes time, but it’s a worthy investment if you wish to preserve your spellcasting resources!

 I won’t lie, there’s a lot to take in when playing a spellcaster.
 You have to get your spell list squared away, determine what role your caster will take on, and gather rare components.
 However, by doing this extra work you’re rewarded with some of the most powerful abilities a player has in D&D 5e.

 The cool thing about all the spellcasting classes is that they all have very unique playstyles.
 Even the classes that share the same category of spellcaster.
 For example, a sorcerer and a wizard are two very different characters even though they share a lot of the same spells.

 I’ve always found spellcasters to be fun, but they are certainly intimidating if you’re new to them.
 Hopefully, this overview has made them much more approachable.
 While there’s a lot that goes on while playing a spellcaster, the possibilities that come with it are enormous!